sh-dave/cyoa/README.md

 # cyoa

-A little `Choose you own adventure` library.
+A little `Choose Your Own Adventure` / narrative library (think [ink](https://github.com/inkle/ink)).
 The basic idea is modeled after behavior trees.

 ## builtin features

 - text output ... obviously
 - multiple choices
+- conditional logic
 - variables you can set and query
-- suspend/resume a story
+- suspending/resuming a story
   - replays the whole story when you resume to rebuild your scene
   - automatically choose all multiple-choice answers
   - triggers all events again
+  - state loading/saving is not provided, but it's easy to do: just serialize the whole `Context` class
-- easy customization to add whatever logic nodes you desire
+- easily extensible to add whatever custom logic you need
+  - just provide an enum with nodes
+  - extend the tree class with your logic

 ## usage